ywu279/soft-drinks-mini-order-page/README.md

-# A Soft Drinks Shopping&Checkout Page
+# Soft Drinks Mini Shopping&Checkout Page
 - create a web form with miscellaneous inputs types (text, number, date, checkbox, radio, etc)
 - use `JQuery` to for form validation and give a proper warning
 - use `XMLHttpRequest()` to load data.json and display shopping list(image, name, quantity, subtotal) on the page